tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Notable Items/Narengril.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-![[narengril.png|right|200]]An elven sword, finely made and carved with Elvish script warding against demons.
+![[narengril.png|right|200]]An elven sword, finely made and carved with Elvish script warding against fiends.

 %%Campaign:dufr%%
 Found by the [[Dunmar Fellowship]] in [[Grimbaskal's Hoard]], and now used by [[Delwath]]